October Carnivore Challenge is OPEN

 • Potential for Weight Loss: Both diets help weight loss by decreasing calorie intake and increasing fat burning.

-• No Processed Foods: Both diets exclude or minimise processed foods, refined sugars, and unhealthy fats.
+• No Processed Foods: Both diets exclude or minimize processed foods, refined sugars, and unhealthy fats.

 • Increased Fat Intake: While the Carnivore Diet contains higher saturated fats, some phases of the Atkins Diet also include higher fat consumption, but from plant-based sources like avocado and olive oil.